-The building is constructed on a combination of strip footings and piers.
+The building is constructed on a concrete slab.
 The footings appear to be generally sound.

 Recent Weather Conditions:

 The weather of recent times has had periods of wet and dry conditions and this may cause soil on the property to be affected, inturn causing damage to the building.
 At the time of inspection there was no visual sign of any such damage to the building.